 It's quite a plain room, but lifted by original arts work (for sale) and with a special area for children at the back.
 And it's a useful spot for self-catering holiday makers too, as the thriving catering business is very much in evidence at the deli counter, which is well stocked with tempting ready made meals, desserts and bakery products.

 There’s a welcoming decking area out at the front and staff are very friendly and efficient, quickly bringing a blackboard daily specials menu to the table to consider alongside the main menu, so new arrivals quickly feel at home – and it’s good to see all the restaurant suppliers chalked up on a blackboard on the wall.

 They do breakfast and afternoon tea, and at lunchtime spanking fresh fish, salads and soups feature, together with a snack menu of fresh sandwiches terrines and pates etc.

-You might try a soup - smoked haddock and mussel chowder, perhaps - with homemade brown bread, or main courses such as perfectly cooked tuna in lemon butter with fresh vegetables or a tasty vegetarian spinach roulade with cream cheese and piperade, which comes with two salads - pasta and two bean, for example.
+You might try a soup - smoked haddock and mussel chowder, perhaps - with homemade brown bread, or main courses such as perfectly cooked tuna in lemon butter with fresh vegetables or a tasty vegetarian spinach roulade with cream cheese and piperade, which comes with two salads - pasta and two bean, perhaps.

 Choose a desserst from a tempting display - chocolate cake, or home made rhubarb tart, perhaps – and round it all off with a well-made cappuccino.